A remote sync solution for iOS and Linux: Git and Working Copy

 This system is straightforward to set up whether you’re a command line whiz or just getting into Git.
 Let’s do it!

-Create the repository.
-If you’d like to, you can follow GitHub’s instructions to push some files to it from your computer, or you can add files later from your iPad.
+If you’re creating a new repository, you can follow GitHub’s instructions to push some files to it from your computer, or you can add files later from your iOS device.

 Download Working Copy from the App Store.
-It’s one of the more expensive apps I’ve purchased, but I think it’s well worth it.
+It’s a fantastic app.
 Developer Anders Borum has a steady track record of frequent updates and incorporating the latest features for iOS apps, like drag and drop on iPad.
 I think he’s fairly priced his product in light of the work he puts into maintaining and enhancing it.

 In Working Copy, find the gear icon in the top left corner and touch to open Settings.